Over £656,000 worth of cannabis found in Fen village

 The spokesperson added: “A 41 year-old man from London was arrested on suspicion of cultivating cannabis and he remains in custody.”

-Earlier this month, it was reported illegal drugs including £25,000 worth of cannabis was seized from a house in Whittlesey during a two-week police operation across Fenland and Peterborough.
+Earlier this month, it was reported illegal drugs were seized including £25,000 from a house in Whittlesey during a two-week police operation across Fenland and Peterborough.

 Most Read